eymelendez/-C-Cash-Registrer/README.md

 Implement both classes in a complete program.
 Feel free to modify the  InventoryItem  class in any way necessary.
 Input Validation: Do not accept a negative value for the quantity of items being purchased.

-SIDE NOTE: This program was done on August 15, 2017, any feedback or recomedations are accepted.
+SIDE NOTE: This program was done on August 15, 2017, any feedback or recommedations are accepted.